async-go/asyncgo/docs/index.md

 Click on the notification bell at the top of any page and you can view all the open notifications you have.
 From here you can also clear all notifications.

-### Avatar

-AsyncGo shows your avatar from [Gravatar](https://www.gravatar.com).
-You can update your picture there, and it will automatically be reflected here.